 Would you rather learn about missed or incorrect requirements as soon as possible so that you can rectify the gap, or should we forever bury our mistakes under the concrete slab of the requirements sign-off?

 If a missed requirement is discovered after sign-off, don’t blame your client for not realizing mistakes or gaps earlier.
 Remember, your stakeholders are not the experts in business analysis – you are.
 If a requirement was missed – then accept that you and the business missed it together.
-Whatever is the methodology for dealing with missed requirements, it must be reasonable and support correcting mistakes.
+Whatever the methodology for dealing with missed requirements, it must be reasonable and support correcting mistakes.

-“We will have to implement current scope as is, and only then will be reviewing any new business changes”
+“We will have to implement the current scope as is, and only then will be reviewing any new business changes”